What Do Surveying Technician Do?

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 60,200 jobs in the United States for Surveying Technician.
+In the United States, there were 60,200 jobs for Surveying Technician in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Surveying Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+There will be an estimated 7,200 positions for Surveying Technician per year.

 The states with the most job growth for Surveying Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.